splunk/public-o11y-docs/gdi/opentelemetry/deployments/deployments-pivotal-cloudfoundry.rst

 =========================

 The Tanzu tile uses the :ref:`otel-pcf-bosch` to deploy the Collector as a nozzle to :new-page:`Loggregator Firehose <https://docs.pivotal.io/tiledev/2-2/nozzle.html>`.

+Note that only Tanzu Application Service (TAS) versions 3 and 4 are supported.

 Dependencies
 ----------------------------------